La Mitad del Mundo Ecuador

 This tour is an eye-opener (where else can you see a shrunken head?) and definitely educational.
 Being one for leylines and energies, I found it fascinating.

 It’s a really small area with totem polls and an old-style Ecuadorian house which houses the squealing guinea pigs, but I definitely recommend this for your Quito bucket list.
 Just when you venture inside the 19th Century house, pray that the guinea pigs don’t squeal for you.

 How to get to the Equator, the Middle of the World

-Apparently there are local buses which run here but I booked through Community Travel Group who offer return transport for $10.
+Apparently, there are local buses which run here but I booked through Community Travel Group which offer return transport for $10.
 The tour runs in the afternoons and they also take you to the original French monument.